Christians And Mental Illness

 But staying ignorant or silent on this topic is ultimately failing those who struggle with mental illness.
 God longs for us to talk openly about every issue in our lives.
 In fact, He longs for us to...

-23 “worship in Spirit and in truth” (John 4:23)
+“worship in Spirit and in truth” John 4:23 NIV

 Of course, this leads many Christians to ask, “What should I say?
 How do I have a conversation with someone who is struggling with a mental illness?”

-4 Things to Never Say to Someone with Mental Illness (& What to Say Instead)
+4 Things To Never Say To Someone With Mental Illness (& What To Say Instead)

-Mental Illness Info
+Christians And Mental Illness Infographic

 It’s a difficult thing to talk openly and honestly about mental health.
 It can be much more challenging if you’ve never faced a mental health issue of your own or if you haven’t had a close loved one with a history of mental illness.